 There are several exceptions to the new rules to consider.

-Firstly, the UKIPO has confirmed it will not, for the most part, be necessary to update the address for service for existing registered rights.
-In addition, in accordance with current practices, for these existing rights, a UK address for service will not be needed to update the register when proceeding with the following actions:
+Firstly, the UKIPO has confirmed it is not, for the most part, necessary to update the address for service for existing registered IP rights.
+In addition, for these existing rights, a UK address for service is not needed to update the register when proceeding with the following actions: